 Bid Modifiers Are Outdated Every Time You Update Your Bids

-Have you ever stopped to consider when you change your keyword or ad group bids in AdWords, you actually need to revisit your bid modifiers?
+Have you ever stopped to consider when you change your keyword or ad group bids in Google Ads, you actually need to revisit your bid modifiers?

 If a keyword converts incredibly well on desktop and you increase its bid, but don’t take into account how the increased bid will affect its mobile performance, you’re essentially setting yourself up for failure.